-The Boston Witham Academies Federation is a limited company by guarantee, with charitable status, operating under the direction of a The Board of Directors.
+The Boston Witham Academies Federation is a limited company by guarantee, with charitable status, operating under the direction of a Board of Directors.

 The operation of The Boston Witham Academies Federation is detailed within the Master Funding Agreement, along with Supplemental Funding Agreements between the Trust and the Department for Education for each Academy.